TrueNASTrueNAS Nightly Development Documentation

 TrueNAS Enterprise

-The System Security widget allows administrators of Enterprise licensed systems to enable or disable FIPS 140-2 compliant algorithms.
+The System Security widget allows administrators of Enterprise-licensed systems to enable or disable FIPS 140-2 compliant algorithms.
+This requires a system reboot to apply the settings.
+High Availability (HA) systems reboot the standby controller and then prompt to failover and reboot the primary controller.

 Settings opens the System Security configuration screen.

 Click the Enable FIPS toggle to enable or disable enforcement, then click Save.
-A system reboot is recommended after changing this setting.
+The system prompts to reboot (or failover for HA systems) to apply the settings.